mnncorrect

 |

-This library provides functionality for batch correction of arbitrary data via the use of mutual nearest neighbors (MNNs).
+This library performs unsupervised batch correction of high-dimensional data via the use of mutual nearest neighbors (MNNs).
 MNN correction was initially described in the context of single-cell RNA sequencing data analysis (see Haghverdi et al., 2018) but the same methodology can be applied for any high-dimensional data containing shared populations across multiple batches.
 The MNN implementation here is based on the fastMNN()

 function in the batchelor package, which provides a number of improvements and speed-ups over the original method in the Haghverdi paper.